pawelmuller/pq-toolkit/docs/docs/getting-started/api-client-walkthrough.md

     Initiating the API client will test whether the given host and port are correct.

+!!! tip

+    You can also pass the username and password in the constructor to be immediatelly logged in, otherwise you need to call the `log_in` method to use restricted endpoints

 ## Creating new experiment
 Experiments are the basic elements allowing to perform tests.